Arfey/aiohttp_admin2/docs/index.rst

     web.run_app(app)

 That is it.
-Now you can open in your browser *http://localhost:8080/admin/* and see home page of our awesome admin interface.
+Now you can open in your browser *http://localhost:8080/admin/* and see home page of the our awesome admin interface.

 .. image:: /images/simple_example.png